Listen to an audio file of this tool.

-- Or, for example, if your child says “No one likes me!” you can respond with: “You know how to be a good friend (share specific examples).
+- Or, if your child says, “No one likes me,” you can respond with: “You know how to be a good friend (share specific examples).
 Your classmates will want to be friends with you because of the ways you are a good friend.”

-- Or, for example, if your child says “You hate me!” or “You don’t care!” you can respond: “I always love you, and I always care no matter what.
+- Or, if your child says, “You hate me!” or “You don’t care!” you can respond with: “I always love you, and I always care no matter what.
 Sometimes your choices upset me, but my love never changes.”

 - Teach your child about self-talk.
 Although adults are aware of the voices playing regularly in their heads, children are not, even though they are influenced by them.
 Raise your child’s awareness.